aziontech/docs/.github/CONTRIBUTING.md

 Only code owners from the [Azion organization](https://github.com/aziontech/) can directly create branches and open pull requests on the docs repository.
 If you’re not part of the Azion organization but want to contribute, [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) first.

 In your fork, make the necessary modifications to the files.
+The directory path `src/content/docs` holds all of the content in the Azion Docs portal, divided by language.

-If you speak both English and Portuguese, don't forget to make the changes to both English and Portuguese versions of the documentation.
+If you feel confident writing in both English and Portuguese, don't forget to make the changes to both English and Portuguese versions of the documentation.
+Otherwise, one of our team members will open a PR for the other language on your behalf.

 Azion Docs uses the [Astro framework](https://docs.astro.build/en/guides/markdown-content/), allowing you to write content in `.mdx` format.
 Take a look at [some of our existing content](https://github.com/aziontech/docs/tree/community-guidelines/src/content/docs) to get a sense of how our documentation is structured.